 Years active: 1986 – 1988

 The ‘Some Greater Love’ album is made up of recordings of Go!
 Service and Bluetrain, the two bands I was in who were on Dreamworld Records.
 Dreamworld was run by Dan Treacy from The T.V.
 Personalities and was part of the early indie C-86 movement.
 A CD was released on Palestina Records, who are based in Peru, in 2010.
 A vinyl version of the album with a couple of very early demos added was released on vinyl by Berlin’s Firestation Records in 2020.
 The limited run sold out within a few days.
 A CD version was then released in Japan which also sold out in a matter of weeks.

 ‘Some Greater Love’ Bluetrain (Firestation Records)

 Including ‘Land of Gold‘ originally released as a 12″ single, on Dreamworld in 1987

 Bluetrain played the Glastonbury Festival in 1987, played in France, toured Scotland, supported The Mighty Lemon Drops, The Pastels, The Vaselines, and The Bodines, then relocated to California for 6 months in 1988.

-In November 2018 I followed up an electronica instrumental album called ‘Eurocentric’ I had released in 2003 under the name Christine X. ‘Eurocentric’ was recorded at Bark in East London and got some nice reviews in the alternative / d.j. music press.
+I released an electronica instrumental album called ‘Eurocentric’ in 2003 under the name Christine X. ‘Eurocentric’ was recorded at Bark in East London and got some nice reviews in the alternative / d.j. music press.

 ’….wistful, mellow, unhurried and gorgeous.’
 4 stars D.J.
 Magazine